-The minimum n-size of ten (10) is consistent with Wyoming's state accountability model, which has been in place since 2011 and even earlier as part of Wyoming's accountability workbook for adequate yearly progress (AYP) under No Child Left Behind.
+The minimum n-size of 10 is consistent with Wyoming's state accountability model, which has been in place since 2011 and even earlier as part of Wyoming's accountability workbook for adequate yearly progress (AYP) under No Child Left Behind.
+The minimum n-size of 10 was revisited during multiple town hall meetings and public hearings.
+Participants included educators from K-12 and higher education, community members, parents, advocacy groups, and business members.